Advanced Language Arts Placement

 All fifth through seventh-grade students are considered for placement into Advanced Language Arts.
 The Department of Student Learning reviews the scores from the NWEA Measures of Academic Progress (MAP) Reading Assessment and Cognitive Abilities Test (CogAT) to determine the students who will be considered for Advanced Language Arts.
 Arlington Heights District 25 considers students who score at or above the 93rd percentile on the Reading MAP and/or have a standard age score of 128 or above on the Verbal CogAT assessment.

 Advanced Language Arts Placement Criteria:

 Advanced Language Arts class placement is determined by evaluating the following criteria:

-- CogAT Verbal Score: Arlington Heights District 25 administered CogAT in the winter to all third and fifth-grade students as a universal screener.
+- CogAT Verbal Score: Arlington Heights District 25 administered CogAT in the fall to all third and fifth-grade students as a universal screener.
 The most recent score is used when considering students for placement in advanced classes.
 CogAT will also be administered to students new to the district in fourth through seventh-grade.